MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/licensing/buy-and-deploy.md

 You (enterprise admin) can subscribe to Dynamics 365 Remote Assist or Dynamics 365 Layout through any of the following methods:

--   WebDirect:
 -   Contact a Microsoft representative
     - Call us at 1-888-477-7989
     - Request to be contacted at http://aka.ms/getmixedreality/

 -   [Enterprise agreements (Volume Licensing Portal)](https://www.microsoft.com/licensing/servicecenter/default.aspx)